Generic Name:morphine sulfate controlled-release tablets: MS Contin

 What is MS Contin?

-Extended-release MS Contin tablets are used when around-the-clock pain relief is needed.
+MS Contin extended-release tablets are for around-the-clock treatment of pain.
 This form of morphine is not for use on an as-needed basis for pain.

 You should not take MS Contin if you have severe asthma or breathing problems, a blockage in your stomach or intestines, or a bowel obstruction called paralytic ileus.